-In an unpredictable world, consistency is more meaningful than ever.
 The third Friday of March is a national event the medical education community recognizes as Match Day.
 This special annual event marks the day our graduating medical students learn their residency destinations in this annual rite of passage.
-While Match Day 2021 will take place virtually, the spirit and excitement among our medical students remains high — and now WMed alumni can join the celebration.
+The spirit and excitement this day holds for our medical students is incredible — and we want our WMed alumni and friends of the medical school to join the celebration.

 Well-Wishes to the Class of 2021

 On Friday, March 19, 2021, the MD Class of 2021 discovered their residency training destinations.
 WMed students joined medical students nationwide to discover their respective futures, opening e-mails that told them where they would be completing their residencies.

 The Office of Development and Alumni Affairs asked alumni, community members, staff, and students to help personalize the 2021 Match Day celebration by sharing messages of encouragement, and best wishes or stories from our alumni about their early days of residency.
 Alumni Affairs compiled and emailed the messages to students the week of Match Day.

 Visit the Match Day webpage to learn more about the WMed students’ results.

 The Office of Development and Alumni Affairs will continue the tradition and collect congratulatory messages for the Class of 2022.
 Submissions will be accepted via an online form through Friday, March 11, 2022.